AVR-biosecurity-bioinformatics/mimir/dev/dev_notes.md

 - TRAIN_IDTAXA fails if only one taxonomic group is present (ie. one species)
     - create check for this
 - REMOVE_CONTAM fails when '# testing whole-order (Archaeognatha)' command above is run, possibly due to an "NA" somewhere in a name
+- add check in schema that --genetic_code is within Biostrings::GENETIC_CODE_TABLE
+- make public database sourcing optional (ie. can choose Genbank or BOLD or both)

 ### NOTES